chainguard-dev/edu/content/chainguard/chainguard-registry/artifact-registry-pull-through/index.md

 Following that, you can enter the following details for your new remote repository:

 * **Name** — This is used to refer to your repository.
-You can choose whatever name you like here, but this guide's examples will use the name `chainguard-developer-iamges`.
+You can choose whatever name you like here, but this guide's examples will use the name `chainguard`.
 * **Format** - This must be set to `Docker`.
 * **Mode** — This must be set to `Remote`.
 * **Remote repository source** — Choose `Custom` then enter `https://cgr.dev/` in the **Custom repository** field.